Lynnou10/TCGPocket/README.md

     python ./server.py

-1 CLOSE ALL T
+1 Click on missing copy to clipboard

-2 FROM SCRATCH
+3 FROM SCRATCH